'These Are Our Loved Ones': Gloucester County Taking Bold Step In Fight Against Opioid Epidemic

 County officials have created a new program, which will be the first of its kind in New Jersey, all stuffed into a little red case.

-“We’ve supplied Narcan recovery kits between our county run EMS, the two hospitals at a clip of 100 kits each,” Jefferson said.
+“We’ve supplied Narcan recovery kits between our county-run EMS, the two hospitals at a clip of 100 kits each,” Jefferson said.

 New Opioid Response Team Aims To Get Overdose Survivors In Treatment